letrungdo/dolt-blog/content/posts/2021/2021-03-29-how-to-build-component-library-with-react-typescript-rollup.md

     },
 ];
 ```
-For the full source code, please refer to the following repo: https://github.com/letrungdo/react-ui-component-lib
+For the full source code, please refer to the following <a href="https://github.com/letrungdo/react-ui-component-lib" target="_blank" rel="noopener noreferrer">this repo</a>

 ## 3. How to use UI lib
 Local import for development